Creating Library Studies

 Metadata tables

-• Creating a table called my_study__meta_date with two DATE columns, min_date and max_date, and populating it with the start and end date of your study, will allow other Cumulus tools to detect study date ranges, and otherwise bakes the study date range into your SQL for future reference.
+, and populating it with the start and end date of your study, will allow other Cumulus tools to detect study date ranges, and otherwise bakes the study date range into your SQL for future reference.- If you are pulling your dates from resources, it’s recommended to cap

 allows you to signal versions for use in segregating data downstream, like in the Cumulus Aggregator.
 Increment it when your counts output changes format, and thus third parties need to rerun your study from scratch.
 If this is not set, the version will implicitly be set to zero.